boilercodes/nuxt/README.md

 get started, from the basics to the most advanced features, but it also keeps everything organized through modern coding conventions.

 We recommend using Netlify or Vercel as your web hosting provider.
-You can check out a deployment of our template [here][website].
+You can check out our template [here][website].

 <!-- Table of Contents -->